SnakeSolid/rust-database-test/README.md

 Extension filters used only for recursive directory processing.
 If parameter is file, it will be processed regardless its extension.

 By default shown only failed and passed test, and test results.
 See [Verbosity](#markdown-header-verbosity) section for details.

+Suite filtering use substring matching.
+If suite name contains any string from sequence - suite will be executed, otherwise suite will be ignored.

 ## Exit code